-more queues, we can separate large jobs from small ones more effectively.
-In our system, adding more queues only has limited overhead because the movements of jobs only happen at the software level.
-In Fig. 8(b), we investigate the performance with different thresholds of the first queue.
+of jobs only happen at the software level.
+In Fig. 11(b), we investigate the performance with different thresholds of the first queue.
 We can see that the performance is good for a variety of values.
 When the threshold is set to be 10, the performance is going down because the mean normalized size of jobs in the trace is around 20, which makes most of the jobs stay in the first queue until they complete.
 Therefore, it does not effectively separate large jobs from smaller ones in this case, which is the main reason for the deterioration of its performance.
 We can avoid this problem by using a relatively small number as the threshold for the first queue.

-VI.
-RELATED WORK
+6 RELATED WORK

 Scheduling without prior information.
-Multilevel feedback queue (MLFQ) [21] was a scheduling algorithm that prefers small jobs and I/O bound processes.
+Multilevel feedback queue (MLFQ) [25] was a scheduling algorithm that prefers small jobs and I/O bound processes.
 It also does not require prior information about job sizes.
-Bai et al. [16], [22] implemented a MLFQ in commodity switches for flow scheduling in data center networks.
-Least attained service (LAS) [11] was also popular for job scheduling without prior information, yet it may suffer from performance degradations when several large jobs arrive.
-To resolve this issue, Discrete-LAS (DLAS) was introduced in [17] for coflow scheduling.
+Bai et al. [14], [26] implemented a MLFQ in commodity switches for flow scheduling in data center networks.
+Least attained service (LAS) [13] was also popular for job scheduling without prior information, yet it may suffer from performance degradations when several large jobs arrive.
+To resolve this issue, Discrete-LAS (DLAS) was introduced in [15] for coflow scheduling.
+Theoretical analysis on the thresholds of the queues for multilevel queue based coflow scheduling was proposed in [27].